christian-vorhemus/autcar/docs/4_AutCar_General.md

   except KeyboardInterrupt:
     rc.close()
   ```
   Change the IP address in line 3 to the IP address of your car and execute this script on your PC.
+You should now be able to enter either "f" or "s" to control the car.

 ## Create a live stream from your car